The Omniverse connector element is used to configure the connection between the AnyLogic model and the NVIDIA Omniverse scene.

 None — No association will be between this agent and a prim in Omniverse.
 This is the recommended behavior for top-level agents used during rendering, since they are, in fact, serve as the base Omniverse scene anyway.

 Create new prim — If selected, the specified prim from outside the base scene will be used to graphically represent the agent during model runtime.
 This is used when an agent is not present during the initial state of the model (before startup) and does not have anything linking to it from a top-level agent (such as a presentation), but is generated and appears there at runtime (such as a pedestrian from the PedSource block).
-Since the graphical representation of the agent is not present in the initial scene, it should be rendered separately and included in the model using this setting.USD path — [Visible if Bind to USD: None] The path to the external prim which will be used for the element.
+Since the graphical representation of the agent is not present in the initial scene, it should be rendered separately and included in the model using this setting.USD path — [Visible if Bind to USD: Create new prim] The path to the external prim which will be used for the element.
 Should include both protocol (omniverse://) and the USD file extension.

 Attributes and variants — [Visible if Bind to USD: Existing prim or Create new prim] Select this to access additional settings for the prim, allowing you to pass values to modify attributes and variants within Omniverse.